 Dividends have historically been the primary means by which we return cash to shareholders.
 Our long-term targeted dividend payout ratio has been approximately 50% of adjusted EPS (which excludes special items such as significant tax law impacts, impairment charges, restructuring-related charges and gains from sales of assets or businesses).
-In 2019, we increased the quarterly dividend by \$.02, or 5.3%, to \$.40 per share.
-2019 marked the Company's 48th consecutive annual dividend increase, a record that only ten S&P 500 companies have exceeded.
-On August 3, 2020, our Board of Directors declared a third quarter dividend of \$.40 per share, equal to the dividend declared in the third quarter of 2019.
+On November 2, 2020, our Board of Directors declared a fourth quarter dividend of \$.40 per share, equal to the dividend declared in the fourth quarter of 2019.
+At an annual dividend of \$1.60 per share, this year marks the Company's 49th annual dividend increase, a record of consecutive dividend increases that only ten S&P 500 companies currently exceed.